Updated: August 7, 2023

-Use a legal professional or be sure to use state-specific laws and documents, which can be found in the state-specific Information section.
+Use a legal professional or be sure to use state-specific laws and documents.

-Although they are optional, the 1990 Patient Self-Determination Act requires hospitals, skilled nursing facilities, home health agencies, hospice programs, and health maintenance organizations to ask patients if they have an advance directive, recognize them if they do, or provide information about advance directives in their state if they don’t.
+Although advanced directives are optional, the 1990 Patient Self-Determination Act requires hospitals, skilled nursing facilities, home health agencies, hospice programs, and health maintenance organizations to ask patients if they have an advance directive, recognize them if they do, or provide information about advance directives in their state if they don’t.

 Like every aspect of advance care planning, these documents are best created when you are younger and, more importantly, before a crisis situation prevents you from doing so.
 They should be updated as circumstances change and can be revoked at any time.

 It is best if you check in with your family and healthcare provider before you put these directives in place.
 The process could bring out any hidden concerns and clarify any misunderstandings you may have about specific medical conditions or interventions.

-This is a legally binding document that describes your wishes, typically for medical care, to ensure that everyone is aware of them in the hope that they are carried out exactly as you would want when you are terminally ill or permanently unconscious.
-It only goes into effect if at least one, but usually two, doctors deem you both incapacitated and mentally incompetent, such as with severe dementia, or unable to speak or communicate on your own behalf.
+This is a legally binding document that describes your wishes, typically for medical care, to ensure that everyone, especially your Healthcare Proxy, is aware of them in the hope that they are carried out exactly as you would want when you are terminally ill or permanently unconscious.
+It only goes into effect if at least one, but usually two, doctors deem you both incapacitated and mentally incompetent, such as with severe dementia, or otherwise unable to speak or communicate on your own behalf.

 As long as you can make requests, your word gives consent despite what is in your living will.
-If you are only temporarily unable to communicate, your healthcare proxy may speak for you without resorting to the living will.
+If you are only temporarily unable to communicate, your healthcare proxy may speak for you without resorting to the living will, but they should use it as a guideline.

 A living will will only be used by your healthcare providers, your healthcare proxy, and family if you are unable to make medical decisions.